Anwar Ibrahim: Early years and activism (1968–1982)

 From 1968 to 1971, as a student, Anwar was the president of the National Union of Malaysian Muslim Students.
 Around the same time, he was also the president of the University of Malaya Malay Language Society Persatuan Bahasa Melayu Universiti Malaya (PBMUM)).
 In 1971, he was a member of the pro tem committee of Angkatan Belia Islam Malaysia (ABIM) or Muslim Youth Movement of Malaysia, which he co-founded.
-At the same time, he was elected as the 2nd President of the Malaysian Youth Council or Majlis Belia Malaysia (MBM).
+At the same time, he was elected as the 2nd president of the Malaysian Youth Council or Majlis Belia Malaysia (MBM).

 In 1974, Anwar was arrested during student protests against rural poverty and hunger.
 This came as a report surfaced stating that a family died from starvation in a village in Baling, in the state of Kedah, which was later demonstrated to be false.
 However, the rubber tappers in Baling were experiencing severe hardship as the price of rubber dropped in 1974.
 He was imprisoned under the Internal Security Act (ISA), which allowed for detention without trial and spent 20 months in the Kamunting Detention Centre.

 From 1975 until 1982, he served as a representative for Asia Pacific of the World Assembly of Muslim Youth (WAMY).

 Anwar Ibrahim is also the co-founder of the International Institute of Islamic Thought (IIIT) in the USA (founded in 1981).
 Anwar has been one of four acting directors, a board member of IIIT and a trustee.
-He was also a chancellor of International Islamic University Malaysia (IIUM) between 1988 and 1998.
+He was also a president of the International Islamic University Malaysia (IIUM) between 1988 and 1998.